PostHog/posthog.com/contents/tutorials/python-analytics.md

 import InsightLight from '../images/tutorials/python-analytics/insight-light.png' import InsightDark from '../images/tutorials/python-analytics/insight-dark.png'

-[Product analytics](/product-analytics) enable you to gather and analyze data about how users interact with your Go app.
+[Product analytics](/product-analytics) enable you to gather and analyze data about how users interact with your Python app.
 To show you how to set up analytics, in this tutorial we create a basic Python app with [Flask](https://flask.palletsprojects.com/), add PostHog, and use it to [capture events](/docs/product-analytics/capture-events) and [create insights](/docs/product-analytics/insights).

 ## 1. Create a basic Flask app